The rights of the patient

 Accessing log data

 When the patient wishes to be informed of the people who have accessed their data in the patient information system, they should submit a written request.
-Use this link to open the form for requesting access to log data.
+Open the form for requesting access to log data.

-If you suspect your patient data has been handled without legal basis, you can request clarification by using this request form.
+If you suspect your patient data has been handled without legal basis, you can request clarification.

 The request to access log data, bearing the signature of the customer, should be sent to the data controller to the following address: